As Democrats look for a fighter, Bernie Sanders is striking a chord – again

 The curmudgeonly Vermont senator is bringing his populist message to swing districts in the heartland and West, drawing large crowds.
 This week he’s joined by Rep. Alexandria Ocasio-Cortez, another pugilistic politician who could inherit the Sanders mantle.

-In Warren, Michigan, earlier this month, some 10,000 people turned out to hear Mr. Sanders rail against the Trump administration, which he says is leading the nation toward “authoritarianism” and “kleptocracy.”
+In Warren, Michigan, earlier this month, some 10,000 people turned out to hear Mr. Sanders rail against the Trump administration, which he says is leading the United States toward “authoritarianism” and “kleptocracy.”
 In Las Vegas on Thursday, organizers had to change venues at the last minute to accommodate all the attendees.
 In Tempe, Arizona, some 15,000 people showed up, according to organizers, who say 50,000 people have RSVP’d for the rallies in the West.

 “Everybody’s looking for someone to get them out of this mess,” says Tad Devine, a Democratic consultant who was chief strategist for Mr. Sanders’ 2016 campaign.
 “He’s kind of a St. John the Baptist of this thing.
 He’s out there sort of calling, saying, ‘Hey, we’ve got to do something about this.’”

-As with John the Baptist, Mr. Sanders seems to understand his ultimate job may be to help pave the way for the party’s next savior.
+Like John the Baptist, Mr. Sanders seems to understand that his ultimate job may be to help pave the way for the party’s next savior.
 On his latest stretch of the tour, he brought along New York Rep. Alexandria Ocasio-Cortez, one of the party’s other progressive stars, young enough to be his granddaughter.
-Only 29 when first elected to Congress in 2018, and like Mr. Sanders, a member of the Democratic Socialists of America, Ms. Ocasio-Cortez has described herself as “evolving.”
+Only 29 years old when first elected to Congress in 2018, and like Mr. Sanders, a member of the Democratic Socialists of America, Ms. Ocasio-Cortez has described herself as “evolving.”
 Some suggest she may eventually end up in the Senate or seek the presidency.

 “Assassin smart”

 She had plenty of fans at the rally, who admire her for standing up for progressive values and not giving ground, even to other Democrats.
 “She’s assassin smart,” says Mike Dicosta, a retiree at the rally with his hiking friends.
-“She’s one of us,” says Angela Dorsey – that is, working class.
+“She’s one of us,” says Angela Dorsey – that is, working-class.

-Several rally goers said they could see the young progressive taking on the mantle of Mr. Sanders.
-He’s got experience with national organizing that she could learn from and she’s got an enviable command of social media.
+Several rallygoers said they could see the young progressive taking on the mantle of Mr. Sanders.
+He’s got experience with national organizing that she could learn from, and she’s got an enviable command of social media.
 He had a strong following among Latinos, who affectionately called their political uncle “Tio Bernie.”
 She has a Puerto Rican background.
-Democrats are going to have to win back Hispanics they lost to Mr. Trump in 2024.
+Democrats are going to have to win back Hispanics they lost to Donald Trump in 2024.

 Most important, both she and Mr. Sanders bring the kind of fighting posture many Democratic voters seem particularly hungry for right now.

 “We’re going to take our country back!”
 Ms. Ocasio-Cortez promised an eager crowd, marveling at an audience bigger than she had anticipated.
-When she asked how many people were first-time rally goers, a sea of hands went up.
+When she asked how many people were first-time rallygoers, a sea of hands went up.

 Other Democratic officials are trying out different kinds of appeals.
 California Gov. Gavin Newsom, another politician with an eye on 2028, has drawn attention and controversy by having prominent MAGA figures on his new podcast in recent weeks.
 Michigan Sen. Elissa Slotkin, in her response to the president’s joint address to Congress, put forward a pragmatic kind of politics, focusing on kitchen table issues.